 Unlawful Status and Bar from Re-entry

 You begin to accumulate unlawful status on the first day that you are present in the United States illegally.
-If you have overstayed your visa, you are here illegally, and you should contact one of our immigration attorneys based in Greenville, NC immediately.
+If you have overstayed your visa, you are here illegally, and you should contact one of our immigration attorneys based in Greenville, North Carolina & California immediately.
 We may be able to help you minimize the consequences.

 If you have accumulated less than 6 months of unlawful status, you may be subject to a 3-year bar from re-entering the U.S. If you have accumulated more than 6 months of unlawful status, you may be subject to a 10-year re-entry bar.
 In some cases, you may be able to qualify for a provisional waiver of unlawful status.

 Immigration waivers are discussed in another section of this website but, you will generally have more success in obtaining a waiver if you are working with an experienced immigration attorney.